SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-rw4n99/plan.md

 |Stormy     |Calm       |
 -------------------------

-- If no input has been given, response should be "Unknown
+- If no input has been given, response should be "Unknown"